Blog post

 6. Collaborative Goal Setting:

 Include the employee in setting goals.
 Encourage them to take ownership of their performance improvement plan.
 Help them set objectives that are achievable and measurable.
-These objectives should align with both personal and organizational goals.
+These objectives should match both personal and organizational goals.

 7. Follow Up and Support: